Cane Creek Canyon Nature Preserve

 Cane Creek Canyon Nature Preserve is situated around a complex of small sandstone canyons in the upper portion of the Cane Creek watershed of the Tennessee River basin.
 The area has rugged topography that includes a number of waterfalls, creek cascades, boulder fields, and rock shelters.

-The hiking trail that descends to the main Cane Creek Canyon has approximately 350 feet of elevation change from ridge top to creek level.
-It is listed as “moderate” in difficulty.
-Fifteen miles of marked and maintained hiking trails lead the hiker to scenic canyon overlooks, rich wildflower areas, creek access points, pioneer cabin sites, and other natural, cultural and archaeological features.
-The area is a privately owned nature preserve that offers access to the public and is managed in conjunction with the Nature Conservancy.
+Twenty five miles of marked and maintained hiking trails lead the hiker to scenic canyon overlooks, rich wildflower areas, creek access points, pioneer cabin sites, and other natural, cultural and archaeological features.

 This preserve includes a 60-foot waterfall, wetlands, sparkling streams rushing through boulder-strewn notches, sunny glades, sheer canyon walls and towering cliffs overlooking seas of hardwood forests.
 The canyon itself is steep and deep.
 In some places it is 350 feet from the rim to the clear blue-green waters of Cane Creek.